Meghan Markle Makes History As The First Royal To Be Nominated For A Teen Choice Award

 Meghan Markle’s style choices have certainly paid off.
 The newly crowned Duchess of Sussex has been nominated for the Choice Style Icon award at the 2018 Teen Choice Awards, according to Page Six.
 The nomination makes Meghan, 36, the first royal to ever be considered for the honor at the fan-voted ceremony, which has been held every year since 1999.

 But Meghan Markle will be up against some royal competition for the Icon honors.
 Blake Lively, Harry Styles, Chadwick Boseman, Zendaya, and Migos are also contenders for the TCA surfboard trophy.
-Styles won the Choice Style Icon Award last year, beating out Selena Gomez, Rihanna, Zayn Malik, Zendaya and Cara Delevigne.
+Styles won the Choice Style Icon Award last year, beating out Selena Gomez, Rihanna, Zayn Malik, Zendaya, and Cara Delevigne.

 While it is a pretty sure bet Meghan Markle won’t leave her palace life to attend the Teen Choice Awards later this summer, it is always possible that should she win, she will record a video acceptance speech for the honor.
 That alone would be worth a tune-in to the teen-themed show.